 - Exam Entry Form JUNE 2020 INTERNAL

-Please see below for the Summer 2020 Exams Timetable.
+Please see above for the Summer 2020 Exams Timetable.

 In 2020 the summer exams contingency day is Wednesday 24 June.
 This means that all exam candidates must be available to sit exams from the date of their first exam up to and including Wednesday 24 June 2020.
 This decision is not a school decision and applies to all students in all schools.